Which place is cheaper, Venice or Brussels?

 Public transit in Venice is top-notch.
 There is a comprehensive boat and ferry system that includes aporettos, alilagunas, private water taxis, gondolas, and traghettos.

 Both Brussels and Venice have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Venice than Brussels.
+With generally more activities and things to do, visitors tend to spend more time in Venice than in Brussels.
+Usually, 1-5 days is a good amount of time for Brussels, and 2-7 days is enough time in Venice.

 Brussels is a bustling city that offers something for everyone.
 The old town is one of the main draws for visitors.
-One day is often enough time to spend here.
+One day is often enough time to do most activities.

 The beautiful city of Venice offers food and shopping.
 Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.